NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

  - When a rig has both linescan and frame sensors, the reference sensor must be linescan.
 That because the linescan sensor acquires image data more frequently.

- - The *reference sensor* must acquire data *frequently enough* that pose interpolation in time is accurate.
+ - The *reference sensor* must acquire pose readings *frequently enough* that pose interpolation in time is accurate.
 For a frame reference sensor, that may mean that all frame sensors acquire data simultaneously, or the reference sensor captures data at a finer rate than any observed jitter.
 For a linescan reference sensor, the parameters ``--num-lines-per-position`` and ``--num-lines-per-orientation`` need to be smaller than 1/2 of the jitter